 “We believe a true Craftivist uses craft as a tool for gentle activism aimed at influencing long-term change.”

-Craftivist Collective was founded in 2009 when after years of marches, signing protests and working on campaigns for large charities, experienced activist Sarah Corbett had begun to doubt the effects of some conventional activism and sadly didn’t feel that she fitted in to many activist groups.
-The time felt right too add a slower and less aggressive approach to the activism toolkit
+Craftivist Collective was founded in 2009 when after years of marches, signing protests and working on campaigns for large charities, experienced activist Sarah Corbett had begun to doubt the effects of some conventional activism and sadly didn’t feel that she fitted in to many activist groups (especially as an introvert).
+The time felt right too add a slower and less aggressive approach to the activism toolkit not to replace other forms of activism but to add more tools to do activism effectively.

 An urge to get back to making things with her hands at the same time of feeling like a burnt out activist led her on the journey of becoming a craftivist.
 Sarah saw how she could use some of the beneficial processes of craft and the final products as tools for a more gentle, respectful and more targeted way of doing activism.
 Although as a principle ‘Craftivism’ already existed, it took no time for Sarah to develop her own unique approach she calls ‘Gentle Protest’.
 One focused first on putting the contemplative moments spent stitching to work for the maker; exploring global issues and using craft for critical thinking.
 But then the finished craft piece are used in different ways to engage, empower and encourage people to become part of the change we need to see in the world.